grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

 ## Before you begin

-See the tutorial to [build an app plugin](../../tutorials/build-an-app-plugin) and scaffold an app plugin.
+Scaffold an app plugin.
+For instructions, refer to the tutorial to [build an app plugin](../../tutorials/build-an-app-plugin).

 ## Anatomy of nested plugins